13 Steps to Finding Yourself—It’s Not Your Average Game of Hide-and-Seek

-Jennifer Carter, PhD, psychologist at The Ohio State University Wexner Medical Center, agrees.
+Jennifer Carter, PhD, psychologist at The Ohio State University Wexner Medical Center, agrees that finding yourself isn’t some simple, one-and-done thing.
 “It’s tough to measure when the process is done,” she says.
 “Also, humans are complex.
 We constantly learn more about ourselves as we age and deal with life’s ups and downs.”

 There are other elements at play here, too, Dr. Carter says: Finding yourself means being more aware of the person who you are, and accepting of your feelings, thoughts, personality, goals, and dreams.
 While no single right way to go about this exists, the experts say there are generally a few things you can take to push things in the right direction.
 You’ll want to do a lot of introspection and get out there in the real world to have a clearer sense of who you really are—and the following 13 steps can help.

 Curious about how to find yourself?
 The following 13 steps will lead you in the right direction.

 1. Think back to a time when you really felt comfortable in your own skin

 This can really be any time in your life; maybe you were out for a run and you just felt so sure about your strength and where you were going, or maybe it was deciding to take on a new and challenging job, and knowing deep down that you were up for the task.
 “It can be the briefest of moments as long as you can recall what it felt like and then explore what it was about that time that made you feel as at peace with yourself,” Dr. Martinez says.